Azure-Samples/ms-identity-javascript-react-spa-dotnetcore-webapi-obo/README.md

 2. Sign-in using the button on top-right corner.
 3. If this is your first time sign-in, you will be redirected to the onboarding page.
 4. Hit "Accept" and a new account will be created for you in the database, pre-populated by the available information on MS Graph API.
 5. Submit your changes.
-When you sign-in next time, the application will recognize you and show you the profile information in the database.
+When you sign-in next time, the application will recognize you and show you the profile associated with your Id in the database.

 > [!NOTE]
 > Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../issues) page.